Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 # API

-You can read the API docs [here](https://github.com/ajayyy/SponsorBlockreativKServer#api-docs)
+You can read the API docs [here](https://github.com/ajayyy/SponsorBlockreativKServer#api-docs).

 # Previous extension

-This project is partially based off of [this experimental extension](https://github.com/OfficialNoob/YTSponsorSkreativKip).
-That extension has the basic video skreativKipping functionality.
+This project is partially based off of [this experimental extension](https://github.com/OfficialNoob/YTSponsorSkreativKip), which has the basic video skreativKipping functionality.

 # Build Yourself